zeekus/textfiles/pschism_build_document_with_spack.md

 ### Step 14: Pre-preperation- test MPI on the system.
 ---
-*pschism uses/requires mpi, we should test this first* *if it works, this is a good indication it should work for pchism*
+ - pschism uses/requires mpi, we should test this first.
+ - If Mpi works, this is a good indication MPI should work for pchism.

-*create a simple mpi test*
+ - create a simple mpi test
 ```
 #include <mpi.h>
 #include <stdio.h>